snail007/gblog/README.md

 # gblog
-A blog engine based on gmc golang framework。
+A blog engine based on gmc golang framework.